Physical Therapy

 Outside of the clinic, Taylor enjoys adventures with her dog Huck, game nights with friends, and keeps saying she’ll soon revisit her roots as a classical violinist.

-Evan is in network with most Blue Cross Blue Shield and Aetna plans, as well as Medicare.
-All other insurance companies can be billed out of network.
+Evan is in network with most Blue Cross Blue Shield, Aetna, Cigna, and Medicare.
+All other insurance companies are considered out of network.

 Evan’s home is Vancouver WA, having moved here from southern Ohio in 2017.
 After attending Ohio Northern University to receive his Bachelors in Exercise Physiology he continued his DPT education at the University of Dayton.
 Shortly after time in Bangalore, India volunteering in multiple medical locations he moved to Colorado for a short while before settling in the PNW and honing his skills as a coach, DPT and endurance sports enthusiast.